 Simple English definitions for legal terms

-Read a random definition: false weight
+Read a random definition: constructive reduction to practice

 Antiquum Dominicum: This is a fancy Latin term that means "ancient demesne."
 Demesne is a legal term that refers to land that someone owns and controls.
 It can be land that is attached to a manor or just land that someone owns outright.
 Ancient demesne specifically refers to land that was owned by the Crown (the king or queen) a long time ago, back when William the Conqueror was in charge.
 It's important to know about ancient demesne because it can affect how land is owned and used today.